gusza110811/gusza110811.github.io/README.md

 # gusza110811.github.io
-My home page site
+My home page site.

 ## Usage
-For general use and letting people know about me
+For general use and letting people know about me.

 ## What happens here?
-Anything that i want, i will make websites and cool stuff within this
+Anything that i want, i will make websites and cool stuff within this.

-## So what?
+## So what now?
-Share this website now lol
--
--
--
-also uh dm me on discord @_gusza if you need anything
+Check the website [here](https://gusza110811.github.io) i guess.